-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report RMNCAH1: Impact Ensure that essential RMNCAH services are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
-Address any stock-outs of essential RMNCAH commodities Q4 2020 The Ministry of Health established a Committee to oversee the implementation of activities to ensure continuity of Health Services in the country NTDs Given the high coverage of Preventive Chemotherapy (PC) for trachoma, work to increase the preventive chemotherapy coverage for soil transmitted helminthiasis and implement preventive chemotherapy for schistosomiasis, including mobilizing the necessary resources and community surveillance systems.
+Previous Key Recommended Actions Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report RMNCAH 1 : Impact Ensure that essential RMNCAH services are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
+Address any stock-outs of essential RMNCAH commodities Q4 2022 The Ministry of Health established a committee to oversee the implementation of activities to ensure continuity of Health Services in the country NTDs Given the high coverage of Preventive Chemotherapy (PC) for trachoma, work to increase the preventive chemotherapy coverage for soil transmitted helminthiasis and implement preventive chemotherapy for schistosomiasis, including mobilizing the necessary resources and community surveillance systems.
 Ensure that NTD interventions including Mass Drug Administration, vector control and Morbidity Management and Disability Prevention are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
-This includes prioritising key necessary catch up activities Q4 2021 The NTD Programme in The Gambia is engaged in the COVID-19 response impacting NTD activities.
-The country was not able to organize MDA in 2019 and in 2020 received deworming medicines (Praziquantel and Albendazole) for the 2021 MDA but unfortunately due to lack of operational funds, the MDA which was planned in May 2021 was postponed.
-The Gambia has successfully submitted the Trachoma Elimination Dossier and is now waiting for WHO to declare the country as having eliminated Trachoma as a Public Health Problem.
-Currently, the country is in the process of developing the new NTD Master Plan 2021 - 2025 and this new plan will include both Vector Control and WASH along-side Mass Drug Administration
+This includes prioritising key necessary catch up activities Q4 2022 The Gambia has successfully submitted the Trachoma Elimination Dossier and is now waiting for WHO to declare the country as having eliminated Trachoma as a Public Health Problem.
+Currently, the country is in the process of developing the new NTD Master Plan 2021 - 2025 and this new plan will include both Vector Control and WASH along-side Mass Drug Administration.
+The country managed to mobilize from WHO the funds for Schistosomiasis MDA in eleven highly endemic districts in the Eastern Part of the Country (Central River Region and Upper River Region) and the MDA started in the last week of November 2021